Chevron Nigeria: Texaco Overseas

 Texaco commenced operations Nigeria in 1961 under the business name, American Overseas Company (Amoseas), a joint operation of Texaco and Standard Oil Company of California (Chevron).
 Drilling operations began in 1963 but it was not until the end of the Biafran War that production began at an average of 2500 oilbbl of oil per day.
 The company ramped up production to 65,000 oilbbl of oil per day in 1984.
 In 1970, the firm's operating name was changed to Texaco Overseas Company of Nigeria.
 Gradually, the participatory interest became 60% for NNPC, 20% for Texaco (operator) and 20% for Chevron (previously Standard oil of California).
-The company's top production fields were located offshore in water depths between 30 and 400 meters, majority of the oil flowed into the firm's floating and storage facility, M.V.
+The company's top production fields were located offshore in water depths between 30 and 400 m, majority of the oil flowed into the firm's floating and storage facility, M.V.
 Oloibiri which has a holding capacity of 1.5 million barrels of oil.
 In the 1990s, the company entered into a joint alliance with Statoil and BP in the ownership of OPL's 217 and 218 and a joint alliance with Famfa as operator of OPL 216.